 That said, each of the dichotomies (I/E, S/N, T/F, J/P) in the Myers-Briggs system isn’t a set of behaviors.
 They’re simply a way to understand how the brain is wired, and that wiring will give birth to a set of predictable behaviors.

 This is an important distinction.
 For example, Introversion and Extraversion aren’t actions you take.
-They are ways your brain filters reality, lenses through which you see which then informs behavior.
+They are ways your brain filters reality, lenses through which you see and then informs behavior.
 There’s at least one degree of separation between E/I and the resulting behaviors you manifest to the world.

 However, if red IS their favorite color, it stands to reason they would choose to paint rooms in their house that color.
 But if they’re in an apartment that doesn’t allow any color but white on the walls, then using the walls to determine color preference is going to be impossible.